Hans Frank: Nazi Party career

 Although the DAP evolved quite soon into NSDAP (Nazi Party), Frank waited until September 1923 to become a member of the Sturmabteilung (SA), where he would eventually attain the rank of SA-Obergruppenführer in November 1937.
 In October 1923, he officially joined the NSDAP.
 In November of the same year, Frank took part in the "Beer Hall Putsch", the failed coup attempt intended to parallel Mussolini's March on Rome.
-In the aftermath of the attempted putsch, Frank fled to Austria, returning in Munich only in 1924, after the pending legal proceedings were stayed.
+In the aftermath of the attempted putsch, Frank fled to Austria, returning to Munich only in 1924, after the pending legal proceedings were stayed.

 Frank rose to become Adolf Hitler's personal legal adviser.
 As the Nazis rose to power, Frank also served as the party's lawyer.
 He represented it in over 2,400 cases and spent over $10,000.
 This sometimes brought him into conflict with other lawyers.
 Once, a former teacher appealed to him: "I beg you to leave these people alone!
 No good will come of it!
 Political movements that begin in the criminal courts will end in the criminal courts!"
 In September–October 1930, Frank served as the defence lawyer at the court-martial in Leipzig of Lieutenants Richard Scheringer, Hans Friedrich Wendt and Hanns Ludin, three Reichswehr officers charged with membership in the NSDAP.
 The trial was a media sensation.
 Hitler himself testified and the defence successfully put the Weimar Republic itself on trial.
 Many Army officers developed a sympathetic view of the Nazi movement as a consequence.
 In October 1928, Frank founded the National Socialist German Jurists Association and became its leader.
-He was also elected to the Reichstag from electoral constituency 8, Leignitz, in October 1930.
-In April 1933, he was made Minister of Justice for Bavaria, serving until December 1934 when he was named a Reichsminister without portfolio in the Reich government.
+He was also elected to the Reichstag from electoral constituency 8, Leignitz, in October 1930 and retained this seat until the fall of the Nazi regime in May 1945.

+On 10 March 1933, when the Nazis seized control of the Bavarian state government, Frank was made the Staatskommissar (State Commissioner) in charge of justice, and also was appointed one of the state's representatives to the Reichsrat until its abolition on 14 February 1934.
+In April 1933, he was appointed Minister of Justice for Bavaria, serving until December 1934 when he was named a Reichsminister without portfolio in the Reich government.
 On 2 June 1933, he was made a Reichsleiter, the second highest political rank in the Nazi Party, in his capacity as head of the party's legal affairs department.
 On 26 June 1933, Frank founded the Academy for German Law.
 At its inaugural meeting on 2 October 1933, he was named its Leader (renamed President on 9 August 1934) and would continue in this capacity until 20 August 1942 when he also left his positions as Reichsleiter and head of the Jurists Association.
 Frank also served as the Chairman of the Academy's Legal Philosophy Committee and was editor of its several publications.
 In January 1934, Frank was named as one of the three judges on the Supreme Party Court.